 Embodying Practice: A New Year’s Resolution Retreat

-Begin the New Year with a resolution and intention to become more aware of the body and trust in its innate wisdom.
-This special weekend retreat will appeal to to those looking to align their bodies, hearts and minds in the serenity of a contemplative environment.
-We will offer a smorgasbord of embodying practices that can easily become your daily practice for the year.
+Begin the New Year with an exploration of a variety of mind-body practices.
+This special weekend retreat will appeal to those looking to align their bodies, hearts and minds in the serenity of a contemplative environment.
+We will offer an array of embodying practices that can easily become the basis of your daily practice for the year.

-This retreat includes instruction on five different practices that focus on the wisdom of the body and can help you reduce stress: qigong, yoga, Breath Body Mind, mindfulness meditation, and the Feldenkrais Method (a practice that employs movement with awareness to improve the quality of our actions).
+This retreat includes instruction in four different practices that foster a sense of connection with the wisdom of the body and, in the process, can help reduce stress: qigong, yoga, Breath Body Mind, and mindfulness meditation.

 All sessions will be held in the Meditation Hall.
-The weekend will begin with a panel discussion with the instructors who will explain the practices they will teach.
+The weekend will begin Friday evening with an introduction to the different practices and end Sunday afternoon after lunch.

-“When we signed up for this retreat, we were simply looking for some exposure to five disciplines dealing with the body.
-Well, we received exceptional instruction from five different masters, but we received much more.
+“When we signed up for this retreat, we were simply looking for some exposure to disciplines dealing with the body.
+Well, we received exceptional instruction from several different masters, but we received much more.